JadejaMayurdhwajsinh/JadejaMayurdhwajsinh/README.md

 ---

-> 📌 *Open to internships and entry-level roles in Android or full-stack development.*
+> 📌 *Open to internships and entry-level roles in full-stack development or Android.*